 Contracts govern so many facets of life, from individual actions to the actions of a multinational company.
 Yet though their impact is profound, contracts often operate “under the radar,” quietly managing all manner of business and personal relationships.
 As an individual, there are contracts associated with a variety of day-to-day activities and responsibilities, from your lease or mortgage to your credit cards and bank account.
 Contracts are at the heart of every service you perform or receive.
 Your dry cleaner, mechanic, doctor, and even pet sitter, all operate under the duties and benefits assigned in a contract.

 - Unilateral contract: Promise in exchange for a specific performance

 - Bilateral contract: Promise exchanged for promise.

+There are many other types of contracts, such as express contracts (explicitly stated terms), implied contracts (implied by the circumstances), and executory contracts (not fully performed yet).
+Understanding the different types can be crucial in specific situations.
 At Ironclad, we say that every business is a contract business and we know contracts are essential to effectively running any business.
 The three most common types of contracts are: